May Mon 2024

 Read in

-Income tax is one of the main sources of revenue for any government around the world.
-In Sri Lanka, income tax makes up around 23% of the total revenue collection, according to the 2019 annual report published by the Central Bank of Sri Lanka.
+Income tax is one of the main sources of revenue for any government around the world including Sri Lanka.

 Due to the complexity of the income tax regulations and the frequency of changes, you may find it challenging to calculate income tax, know the process to file an income tax return or to stay up to date on the income tax rates and exemptions.
-Whether you are an individual income tax payer or a company, this article will provide a comprehensive guide to Income Tax in Sri Lanka in 2020.
+Whether you are an individual income taxpayer or a company, this article will provide a comprehensive guide to Income Tax in Sri Lanka in 2024.

 What is an Income Tax?

-Governments use income tax as a way to collect earnings from your business or personal profits, which is used to cover various government costs, including infrastructure development and public services such as health and education.
+Governments use income tax in Sri Lanka as a way to collect earnings from your business or personal profits, which is used to cover various government costs, including infrastructure development and public services such as health and education.

 Income Tax Rate for Individuals